Local Professional Learning Opportunities

 - Description: The Exploring Structured Literacy course is comprised of six units of study exploring the foundational information of literacy learning and the six components of structured literacy: phonology, sound/symbol correspondences and syllables, morphology, syntax, and semantics.
 The primary focus of the course content and assessment tasks is demonstrating knowledge and understanding of the components of structured literacy and pedagogy that are explicit, systematic, sequential, and multisensory for students with persistent reading difficulties.

-- Meetings: The first virtual meeting will be July 30, 2025 at 1:00 PM.
+- Meetings: The first virtual meeting will be TBD at TBD.
 Participants will receive instructions the week prior.

 Exploring Structured Literacy